inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 Dersom dere har oppgaver som dere skal til å starte med, hvor dere har oversikt over både brukerhistorie, akseptansekriterier og arbeidsoppgaver, kan dere ta med disse i innleveringen også. ✔️

 Forklar kort hvordan dere har prioritert oppgavene fremover

-In order to ensure we complete the assignment in a timely and effective manner, we prioritized the tasks as follows;
+* In order to ensure we complete the assignment in a timely and effective manner, we prioritized the tasks as follows;

---At this moment, the backend and the frontend parts of the game live in different worlds.
+  * At this moment, the backend and the frontend parts of the game live in different worlds.
 As we have finished a lot of the backend that we consider necessary, the goal now will be to connect the map with the backend.

---Get the map connected to the current back end
+  * Get the map connected to the current back end

---Create a proper GUI for the game.
+  * Create a proper GUI for the game.

----Program cards
+  * Program cards

----We will be prioritizing this before working on the logic for the actual game.
+  * We will be prioritizing this before working on the logic for the actual game.

 Forklar kort hvilke hovedkrav dere anser som en del av MVP og hvorfor.
 Hvis det er gjort endringer i rekkefølge utfra hva som er gitt fra kunde, hvorfor er dette gjort?

-We believe the following hovedkrav are a part of MVP;
+* We believe the following hovedkrav are a part of MVP;

--Krav
+  * Krav

---Reasoning
+    * Reasoning

--Det blir (/blir ikkje) gjort endringer i rekkefølge utfra hva som er gitt fra kunde
+* Det blir (/blir ikkje) gjort endringer i rekkefølge utfra hva som er gitt fra kunde

---Grunn
+  * Grunn

 Oppdater hvilke krav dere har prioritert, hvor langt dere har kommet og hva dere har gjort siden forrige gang.

-Since last time we have:
+* Since last time we have:

-  Added locations and directions
+  * Added locations and directions

-   These are absolutely necessary in order for a playable finished product, each entity on the board must be able to determine their location and which direction they are facing.
+    * These are absolutely necessary in order for a playable finished product, each entity on the board must be able to determine their location and which direction they are facing.

-  Made a grid
+  * Made a grid

-   Worked on grid and position for grid
+  * Worked on grid and position for grid

-  Implemented finishing touches to Player and Robot
+  * Implemented finishing touches to Player and Robot

-  Refactored grid
+  * Refactored grid

-  Merged ILocation in IPosition
+  * Merged ILocation in IPosition

-  Updated Robot and Player to meet feedback
+  * Updated Robot and Player to meet feedback

-We prioritized:
+* We prioritized:

-  Primarily we worked on the backend of the game, and implementing features to the backend that will prove useful later on.
+  * Primarily we worked on the backend of the game, and implementing features to the backend that will prove useful later on.
-  We did not work too much on the Player or board objects, as it would be nonsensical to program this without making sure the board is functional to as full of an extent as possible.
+  * We did not work too much on the Player or board objects, as it would be nonsensical to program this without making sure the board is functional to as full of an extent as possible.

 Husk å skrive hvilke bugs som finnes i de kravene dere har utført (dersom det finnes bugs). ✔️

-Currently known bugs:
+* Currently known bugs:

-  -Player is unmovable
+  * Player is unmovable

-   --This isn’t as much of a bug as it is just unfinished, this will be fixed as development proceeds.
+    * This isn’t as much of a bug as it is just unfinished, this will be fixed as development proceeds.

-  -Player/Robot not completely synchronised with board.
+  * Player/Robot not completely synchronised with board.

-  There’s very limited bug testing to be done.
+* There’s very limited bug testing to be done.

 Kravlista er lang, men det er ikke nødvendig å levere på alle kravene hvis det ikke er realistisk.
 Det er viktigere at de oppgavene som er utført holder høy kvalitet.
 Utførte oppgaver skal være ferdige.

 How did the team roles function?

--First compulsory → roles worked
+* **First compulsory → roles worked**

--Second compulsory → roles changed
+* **Second compulsory → roles changed**

-The team roles had to be swapped for this assignment, but this is to be expected, as the further our development goes, the necessity of different roles will shift as the requirements become more clear.
+  * The team roles had to be swapped for this assignment, but this is to be expected, as the further our development goes, the necessity of different roles will shift as the requirements become more clear.